 Warranty Claims - We are exposed to warranty claims in the event that our products fail to perform as expected, and we may be required to participate in the repair costs incurred by our customers for such products.
 Our largest customers have recently extended their warranty protection for their vehicles.
-Other OEMs have similarly extended their warranty programs.
-We are engaged in ongoing discussions with our customers regarding certain warranty claims.
-This trend will put additional pressure on the supply base to improve quality systems.
-This trend may also result in higher cost recovery claims by OEMs from suppliers whose products incur a higher rate of warranty claims.
+Other automotive OEMs have similarly extended their warranty programs.
+We are engaged in ongoing discussions with our customers regarding warranty information and potential claims.
+The results of these discussions could result in additional warranty charges / claims in future periods.
+Depending on the nature of and the volume of vehicles involved in the potential warranty claims, these charges could be material to the financial statements.
+The extended warranty trend may also result in higher cost recovery claims by OEMs from suppliers whose products incur a higher rate of warranty claims above an OEM derived nominal level.
 Historically, we have experienced relatively low warranty charges from our customers due to our commercial arrangements and improvements in the quality, reliability and durability of our products.
-Due to our largest customers' extensions of their warranty protection programs and demands for higher warranty cost sharing arrangements from their suppliers, including STRATTEC, we increased our provision to cover warranty exposures during 2010 and 2011.
-Moreover, in 2011, our increased warranty provision was the result of our share of the cost associated with one of our customer's specific warranty claim involving our product.
+Due to our largest customers' extension of their warranty protection programs and demands for higher warranty cost sharing arrangements from their suppliers, including STRATTEC, we increased our provision to cover warranty exposures during fiscal years 2010, 2011 and 2012.
+Moreover, in 2011, our increased warranty provision was the result of our share of the cost associated with a specific warranty claim involving a product we supplied to one of our largest customers.
 If our customers demand higher warranty-related cost recoveries, or if our products fail to perform as expected, it could have a material adverse impact on our results of operations and financial condition.